Kyle Palmieri Game Preview: Islanders vs. Flyers

 Palmieri Season Stats Insights

-- Palmieri has a goal in four of 17 contests this season, but no multi-goal games so far.
+- In five of 19 games this season, Palmieri has scored a goal, but there are no multi-goal efforts on his ledger.

-- In nine of 17 games this year, Palmieri has recorded a point, and in one of those games he came away with multiple points.
+- In 10 of 19 games this season, Palmieri has recorded a point, including two games with two or more points.

-- Palmieri has an assist in five of 17 games this season, with multiple assists in one of them.
+- Palmieri has posted an assist in a game six times this season in 19 games played, including multiple assists once.

-- Palmieri's odds on his points prop carry an implied probability of 52.4% that he hits the over.
+- The implied probability is 52.6% that Palmieri hits the over on his points over/under based on the odds.

-- There is a 33.9% chance of Palmieri having more than 0.5 assists, based on the moneyline odds.
+- Given his moneyline odds, Palmieri has an implied probability of 34.5% of going over his assist prop bet.

 Sign up for Underdog fantasy today.